Lightning-AI/pytorch-lightning/docs/source/common/checkpointing_expert.rst

 Writing your own Checkpoint class
 *********************************

-We provide ``BaseModelCheckpoint`` class, for easier subclassing.
-Users may want to subclass it in case of writing custom ``ModelCheckpoint`` callback, so that the ``Trainer`` recognizes the custom class as a checkpointing callback.
+We provide ``Checkpoint`` class, for easier subclassing.
+Users may want to subclass this class in case of writing custom ``ModelCheckpoint`` callback, so that the ``Trainer`` recognizes the custom class as a checkpointing callback.

 ***********************